aroberge/friendly-traceback-docs/docs/source/adding_exception.rst

         - Run pytest and confirm that your new test is included
         - Add generic information
         - Add specific information
+        - Add another assertion in test case, based on specific information
         - Execute test_some_exception.py and confirm visually it works as expected
         - Run pytest and confirm that your new test is included

-        - Make a pull request
+    After completing any of the above steps (other than the first one), feel free to make a pull request so that your code can be included.

     If you want to contribute and do not know how to do a pull request, or find it too complicated, please contact us: we'll find a way to help you contribute.

+    The following are additional optional steps, dealing with the documentation rather than the code itself.
-    The following are optional steps; they will need to be done at some point but, apart for possible translations in languages other than French, I can definitely take care of this.
+    They will need to be done at some point but, apart for possible translations in languages other than French, I can definitely take care of this.

+        - Ensure that you have a copy of the friendly-traceceback-docs repository; it should be located at the same directory level as friendly-traceback on your computer.
         - Add case to tests/tb_common.py
-            - Run tests/tb_english.py and ensure docs/tracebacks_en.rst shows
+            - Run tests/tb_english.py and ensure that
+              ``../friendly-traceceback-docs/docs/source/tracebacks_en.rst``
-              the expected result for all Python versions.
+              shows the expected result for all Python versions.
         - Run make_tb.bat or do the equivalent on non Windows computer
         - Confirm that all docs/tracebacks_xx.rst include the new exception
         - Add translation